Last updated: May 7, 2026

 Free Triplicity Ruler Calculator

-Find the three planets that govern the element of your sect light.
-Toggle between Dorothean, Ptolemaic, and Lilly traditions, see each ruler's in-sect status, and read your three thirds of life.
+Find the planets that govern the element of your sect light.
+Toggle between Dorothean, Ptolemaic, and Lilly traditions, see each ruler's in-sect status, and read the Dorothean three-thirds-of-life map.

 What this calculator shows you

 Drop in your birth time and place.
 The calculator pulls your sect light, then names the three planets that rule its element across the three traditional variants.
 Flip between Dorothean, Ptolemaic, and Lilly rulerships and watch the lords change.
-Each ruler shows whether it lands in or out of sect in your chart, which is what tells you how strongly it actually performs.
+Each ruler shows whether it lands in or out of sect in your chart, one factor in judging how comfortably it performs.

 How triplicity rulers work

 The Hellenistic system carves the zodiac into four elemental groups: fire (Aries, Leo, Sagittarius), earth (Taurus, Virgo, Capricorn), air (Gemini, Libra, Aquarius), water (Cancer, Scorpio, Pisces).
 Each group gets its own slate of planetary lords.
-Three of them in the original Dorothean scheme, two in Ptolemy's later edit and Lilly's seventeenth-century simplification.
+Dorotheus and Valens preserve an early three-ruler practice, with a day ruler, a night ruler, and a participating ruler.
+Ptolemy's Book I discussion uses two principal rulers while keeping Mars involved with water, and Lilly's seventeenth-century table uses a two-ruler display.

 Why three lords for one element?
 Because Hellenistic technique runs everything through the day/night split.
-A planet that excels in daylight (the Sun, Jupiter, Saturn) may flounder at night, and a planet that quiets down at night (the Moon, Venus, Mars) tends to overheat in daylight.
-Triplicity assigns the right planet to the right shift.
+Diurnal planets (the Sun, Jupiter, Saturn) are more at home in day charts, while nocturnal planets (the Moon, Venus, Mars) are more at home in night charts.
+Triplicity assigns each element a ruler for the relevant sect.

 Sect determines which ruler is in charge.
 Find your sect first.
 If the Sun sits above the horizon at birth, you have a day chart.
 Below, a night chart.
 The day ruler of your sect light's element gets first billing in a day chart; the night ruler leads in a night chart.
-The participating ruler always plays third chair, regardless.
-Dorotheus puts the most weight on the lord that is in sect, but Vettius Valens insists all three contribute.
-Read only the first ruler and you miss two-thirds of the picture.
+In the Dorothean table, the participating ruler adds the third voice.
+Dorotheus and Valens both use the full set in different judgments, so the first ruler is the lead, not the whole picture.

 The three traditions side by side